 Why we picked the Moto G7 Play: With the top flagships exceeding $1,400, you might assume there’s no point in even looking at a phone priced at $200.
 Well, you’d be wrong, and the Moto G7 Play is the perfect phone to pick up if you’re looking for a pint-sized phone on the cheap.
 The 5.7-inch LCD runs a 1512 x 720-pixel resolution, and you’ll find a Snapdragon 632 paired with 2GB of RAM on the inside.
 While that’s a far cry from the more expensive phones, the Moto G7 Play showcases smooth and snappy performance on this budget hardware and keeps up well with its more expensive brethren in the Moto G7 range.

 That power-sipping hardware means the decent 3,000mAh lasts even longer than you’d expect, and when it runs out, the included 10W USB-C charger shouldn’t take too long to recharge.
 There’s only a single camera lens on the back, a 13-megapixel shooter, which performs well enough as long as the lighting is good.
-You’ll find compromises though: There’s only 32GB of internal storage (though a MicroSD card slot helps), there are a big notch and chunky bezels, and it has a cheap-feeling plastic back.
+You’ll find compromises though: There’s only 32GB of internal storage (though a microSD card slot helps), there are a big notch and chunky bezels, and it has a cheap-feeling plastic back.

 Still, those issues are fairly small when you consider the price is so low.
 The $200 price is a lot easier on the wallet than most phones out there, and this packs good performance, a big battery, and an easy one-hand-friendly design.
-Read more about it in our Moto G7 Play review.

 The best small rugged phone: Unihertz Atom